meditationstuff/protocol_1/index.md

 [Life-affecting muscle tension did come back, up from a little present but not life-intefering, the above-as-a-twist-in-the-system clarifying, while approaching the above, and is now receding again, as best I can first-pass tell, to even lower levels.
 Will update if doesn't now smoothly dissipate utterly and completely.
 There could be even still a few more things.
 Recall, as best I understand it, it got so bad in the first place because of problematic things I did pre-p2 and pre-meta protocol.]

+* 20220513:

+I am finally jogging again, joy joy joy~~~~~~

+Mark  2 minutes ago
+Some muscle stuff did come back, though very unevenly distributed.
+Daily life relatively unaffected, though still couldn't go all out, and exercising was still hard / felt unsafe.
+Even though all that, there were aspectual high-water-marks almost every day.

+Mark  1 minute ago
+And finally big drops again recently.
+I was jogging for months, months ago, but tension/pressure redistributed and made that bad.

+Mark  1 minute ago
+Now things are newly good but still with an on-and-off background of something feeling unsafe.

+Mark  < 1 minute ago
+anyway jogging feels like flying. feels so healthy and good

+Mark  < 1 minute ago
+metabolically and feeling into differential recovery rates across different muscle groups, lungs, cardiovascular system. i love this stuff.

 [<a href="#192ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]